 Homeowners tend to keep their air conditioning units for a long time.
 Yet, if saving money is your goal, it could pay to weigh the operating and maintenance costs of your aging, less-efficient unit against the savings of upgrading to a new, efficient unit.

 When you upgrade, avoid the common mistake of oversizing.
-Many people who have been struggling with an unreliable, older model think getting a larger-capacity unit will make everything cooler.
+Many people who have been struggling with an unreliable, older model think getting a larger capacity unit will make everything cooler.
 They believe since the unit will not be stressed, they will save operating costs.
 Not so.

-Often, when replacing their system, homeowners simply but the same size they had before.
+Often, when replacing their system, homeowners simply buy the same size they had before.
 Many older units were sized before the era of tightly constructed homes.
-It was not uncommon to install systems that we two to four times beyond the necessary capacity.
+It was not uncommon to install systems that were two to four times beyond the necessary capacity.
 If you have added new windows, caulking, weather stripping, or insulation over the years, you might be better served by a smaller system than the one you are replacing.

 Replacing your air-conditioning unit with a new, more efficient model can lead to a windfall of energy savings.
 However, if you choose the wrong company to size your home and install your system, it can lead to a long list of headaches.
 Too many contractors will give you an estimate on a new system simply because it’s the system they have taking up space in their warehouse or it’s the cheapest system for them to sell!

 We take your comfort, energy savings, and satisfaction to heart.
 We also do our best to provide air conditioning units for maximum value at the lowest price.
 If you know you need a new A/C, but have been putting it off, give us a call at (360) 558-3242.
 We’re happy to give you a free estimate.